Song requests, music through your Twitch chat bot

 !Volume chat command - See and/or set the song volume

-Your Twitch mods can use the «!Volume»
+Your Twitch moderators can use the «!Volume»

-chat command to display and/or change the current volume of the song-player widget.
+chat command to display and/or change the current volume of the song player widget.

 «!Volume»